 How To Propagate Plush Plant Echeveria

-As with all Echeveria, propagating new plants from leaf cuttings is simplest and the most successful.
+As with all Echeveria varieties, propagating new plants from leaf cuttings and stem cuttings is the simplest and the most successful.
+Offsets from the mother plant can also be used.

-Choose a healthy leaf and place it on a tray of fresh cactus mix.
+Choose healthy leaf cuttings and place them on a tray of fresh succulent potting mix.

 You may wish to place some plastic wrap or clear cover over the dish to help retain moisture until the leaf sprouts.

-You can also propagate echeveria plants from stem cuttings or by removing a complete rosette with an inch or so of stem attached.
+You can also propagate echeveria plants from stem cuttings or by removing small rosettes with an inch or so of stem attached.

 Allow the rosette to dry in the open air for 3 to 5 days.